 What fine free means for you:

-- You will no longer receive a daily late fine on overdue items, except for museum passes.
+- You will no longer receive a daily late fine on overdue items, except for museum passes and wifi hotspots.

 - You are still responsible for returning your items.
 We do want all items back!